How a release moves through Paperstick

-The short version lives on the homepage—here we walk through the same flow with more detail, where each piece lives, and what your customers actually see.
+The short version is on the homepage.
+Here's the full walkthrough: where each piece lives, what your team does, and what your customers actually see at the other end.

 Back to homepage